SLDGroup/CASCADE/README.md

 # CASCADE

-This is the implementation of ["Medical Image Segmentation via Cascaded Attention Decoding"] (Paper Id: 2100).
+This is the implementation of "Medical Image Segmentation via Cascaded Attention Decoding".

 ## Usage: